AnyChart/docs.anychart.com/Stock_Charts/Series/Overview.md

 ### States

-AnyStock series can't be selected and have only normal and hovered states, you can define how series look when legend item is hovered and turn on markers:
+AnyStock series cannot be selected and have only the normal and hover states.
+You can specify how series look when legend item is hovered and enable markers:

 ```
 // create an and configure hovered state of a line series